 A Section 125 Plan, sometimes known as a cafeteria plan or as a “premium only plan” (depending on the purpose of the document), allows employers to offer benefits per Section 125 of the Internal Revenue Code.
 A Section 125 plan enables employers to reduce employees’ gross income by allowing contributions to certain benefits to be pre-tax.
-This, in turn, reduces the amount the company pays in payroll taxes.
+These payroll deductions reduce the amount the company pays in payroll taxes.

 What are the common types of Section 125 Plans?